couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs-capella/quickstart-nextjs-capella.md

 To run this prebuilt project, you will need:

-- [Couchbase Capella](https://www.couchbase.com/products/capella/) cluster with [travel-sample](https://docs.couchbase.com/python-sdk/current/ref/travel-app-data-model.html) bucket loaded.
+- [Couchbase Capella](https://www.couchbase.com/products/capella/) cluster with [travel-sample](https://docs.couchbase.com/nodejs-sdk/current/ref/travel-app-data-model.html) bucket loaded.
   - To run this tutorial using a self managed Couchbase cluster, please refer to the [appendix](#running-self-managed-couchbase-cluster).
 - [Next.js](https://nextjs.org/) 14 or higher installed
-  - Ensure that Next.js is [compatible](https://docs.couchbase.com/cloud/sdk-compatibility.html#next-js-version-compat) with the Couchbase SDK.
 - Loading Travel Sample Bucket
   If travel-sample is not loaded in your Capella cluster, you can load it by following the instructions for your Capella Cluster: